MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [x] D. Root Mean Squared Error (RMSE) `This is correct because Root Mean Squared Error (RMSE) measures the square root of the average of squared differences between predicted and actual values.`
 - [ ] E. Accuracy `This is incorrect because accuracy is a metric used to evaluate classification models, not regression models.`

-## Q: Evaluating Azure Machine Learning Designer Features
+## Q5: Evaluating Azure Machine Learning Designer Features

 > Determine whether each of the following statements about Azure Machine Learning designer is true or false.